 Plus, it's easier to factor this cost into your budget since the monthly per-user plan has predictable fees—you get everything you need to communicate with your customers and team in one service without surprise charges on your bill.

-Could RingCentral Office be the best VoIP phone system for businesses?
+Could RingCentral be the best VoIP phone system for businesses?

 You can get started quickly with new local or toll-free numbers, or port your existing phone numbers onto a cloud-based business phone system that works for business of all sizes.
-If you don’t want an expensive or conventional on-premises system, take RingCentral Office for a spin.
+If you don’t want an expensive or conventional on-premise system, take RingCentral for a spin.